-9. Save Some Amount Every Month Towards the Wedding
+9. Save Something Every Month Towards Your Wedding

 You can create a new bank account nicknamed ‘my wedding fund’.
 Commit to transferring the money at the end of every month or before the 3rd of the next month.

-10. Fix a Far Wedding Date to Give you time to Save Enough Money
+10. Fix a Far-Away Date to Give yourself time to Save Enough Money

 You’ll be okay by wearing some of your lightly-worn fashion accessories, such as shoes.
 Shoes don’t show through a long wedding gown, by the way, and so no one will know.